rishodamin/A-star/README.md

 # A-star
-Implementation of A* path finding algorithm in Pygame
+## Implementation of A* path finding algorithm in Pygame
+Press enter to start the search